pitosalas/cleancont/output/2004-12-23-gmail-part-deux-strategy.md

 ---
 title: "Gmail, Part Deux: Strategy"
 subtitle: "So what might GMail’s strategy be?
-I listened to a wonderful Podcast with [Georges Harik](http://www..."
+I listened to a wonderful Podcast with Georges Harik"
 category: "538"
 tags: []
 date: "2004-12-23"